sheldonhull/documentation/content/en/tracing/setup_overview/setup/dotnet-core.md

 To use custom instrumentation in your .NET application:
 1. Add the `Datadog.Trace` [NuGet package][2] to your application.
 2. In your application code, access the global tracer through the `Datadog.Trace.Tracer.Instance` property to create new spans.

 For more details on custom instrumentation and custom tagging, see [.NET Custom Instrumentation documentation][3].

-{{% /tab %}}

-{{% tab "NuGet Deployment" %}}

-To use custom instrumentation in your .NET application:
-1. In your application code, access the global tracer through the `Datadog.Trace.Tracer.Instance` property to create new spans.

-For more details on custom instrumentation and custom tagging, see [.NET Custom Instrumentation documentation][3].